Image of a quantum-corrected black hole without Cauchy horizons illuminated by a static thin accretion disk: Quantum-corrected black hole and its photon sphere

 where

 Here $M$ stands for the ADM mass, $n$ is an arbitrary integer, and $\zeta$ denotes the quantum parameter.
-It is easy to see that the metric returns to the Schwarzschild metric when $n = 0$ and $\zeta$ approaches zero.
-In the present paper, we focus on the case of $n = 0$.
-For notation simplicity, we take $\zeta = 0$ to represent the Schwarzschild case and rescale the physical quantities (such as $r$, $\zeta$, $M$) into the dimensionless quantities ($r/M$, $\zeta/M$, 1).
-The domain of the arcsin function in the line element is determined by
+A straightforward calculation shows that the metric reduces to the Schwarzschild metric when $n = 0$ and $\zeta$ approaches zero.
+In this paper, we focus on the $n = 0$ case and take $\zeta = 0$ to represent the Schwarzschild case for simplicity of presentation.
+The physical quantities ($r$, $\zeta$, $M$) are converted into the dimensionless quantities ($r/M$, $\zeta/M$, 1).